Hair bonding glue substitutes

 Can I use eyelash glue for my hair extensions?

-You can slay effortlessly with a wig when you know several substitutes can replace the bonding glue.
+You can slay effortlessly with a wig when you know several hair bonding glue substitutes that can replace the bonding glue.
 For me, bobby pins came to my rescue just when I needed a way out on my date night.
-And since then, I have kept a few substitutes around just in case.
+And since then, I have kept a few hair bonding glue substitutes around just in case.
 I’ll be waiting to hear when you try one out.